8: Correspondence Analysis (CA)

 Figure 4: An annotated CA of the Doubs fish data.
 Points are sites, coloured from the source (dark) to the mouth (yellow).
 Green crosses are species, labelled where they sit away from the crowded centre.
 The black cross marks the centroid (the average composition).
 CA1 orders sites along the river, as the arrow shows.

-The ordination tells a clear ecological story:
+The ordination shows a clear ecological pattern:

 I used the envfit() function to project biplot arrows for the continuous environmental variables into the ordination space.
 Each arrow points in the direction of the maximum increase of the variable.
 The length of the arrow is proportional to the correlation between the variable and the ordination axes.
 The significance of the correlation is tested by permutation, with significant vectors shown in red.
 The environmental variables are the same as those used in the PCA.